Periods and harmonic analysis on spherical varieties

 We shall construct the desired maps of Theorem \ref{Bernsteinmap}, i.e. and prove that they have the required properties, using as input Theorem \ref{bernstein-abstract}.
 Note that, although bounded, this map is usually not an isometry; however, see Proposition \ref{Bmapisometry}.

-One should like to produce this by completing the asymptotics map of \S \ref{secasymptotics} but it does not, in general, extend continuously to a map $L^2(X_{\Theta}) \rightarrow L^2(X)$ and must be modified.
-Roughly, this modification is to ``project out'' the part of $e_\Theta$ which is due to subunitary exponents (such as, but not restricted to, the projection of $e_\Theta$ to $L^2(X)_\disc$).\footnote{Here is some motivation: Suppose we are given a representation $\pi \overset{\nu}{\hookrightarrow} C^{\infty}(X)$ and a {\em non-unitary} character $\chi$ of $A_{X, \Theta}$ with the property that the embedding
+One should like to produce this by completing the asymptotics map of \S \ref{sec:asymptotics} but it does not, in general, extend continuously to a map $L^2(X_{\Theta}) \rightarrow L^2(X)$ and must be modified.
+Roughly, this modification is to ``project out'' the part of $e_\Theta$ which is due to subunitary exponents (such as, but not restricted to, the projection of $e_\Theta$ to $L^2(X)_\disc$).\footnote{Here is some motivation, in a simple situation where there is only one exponent and it occurs with multiplicity onet: Suppose we are given a representation $\pi \overset{\nu}{\hookrightarrow} C^{\infty}(X)$ and a {\em non-unitary} character $\chi$ of $A_{X, \Theta}$ with the property that the embedding